microsoft/Win2D/README.md

+# Transitioning Win2D to Reunion is In-Progress

+Moving Win2D over to ProjectReunion and WinUI3 is a work in progress, and some features such as CanvasAnimatedControl or CanvasBitmap have partial or no support.

 # Win2D

 Win2D is an easy-to-use Windows Runtime API for immediate mode 2D graphics rendering with GPU acceleration.
 It is available to C#, C++ and VB developers